LaffertyDev/Portal0/src/client/battlemap/readme.md

 It would be awesome if we had Keybinding Support, Gesture Support, and custom tools to change keybinds / gesture binding on a whim

-This feature ranges from Tier2 to Tier3
+This is a Tier3 feature

 1. Static hotkey support
 1. Distinct per-person rebinding of keys and hotkeys, gestures